Lancaster Bible College '17

 Megan McDonough on her Black Ice experience

-A regular on the Dean's List, Allison has been named to the CAC All-Academic team in each of her three seasons with the Bobcats.
+A regular on the Dean's List, Allison has been named to the CAC All-Academic team in each of her four seasons with the Bobcats.
 The National Fastpitch Coaches Association has twice selected Allison Short as an All-American Scholar Athlete.
 In 2017, the College Sports Information Directors of America (CoSIDA) named Short to the NCAA DIII Academic All-District 2 Team.

 Short completed her freshman season ranked third in the CAC with a 2.09 ERA and added 14 wins, and 5 shutouts, good enough for fourth in the CAC.
 She was selected to the All-CAC First Team in each of the last two years and was an ECAC South All-Star pitcher in 2017.
 As a junior, Short continued to dominate the CAC, finishing first in the league with a 1.91 ERA and third in wins with 14, strikeouts with 82 and shutouts with 4.